Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_faq.rst

         option_1: 'x'
         option_2: 'y'

-If you are unfamiliar with yaml, the short introduction at `realpython.com#yaml-syntax
+If you are unfamiliar with YAML, the short introduction at `realpython.com#yaml-syntax
 <https://realpython.com/python-yaml/#yaml-syntax>`__ might be a good starting point.

 ----